II. Supply Modeling Overview

 Starting in 2018, HWSM began using the ACS question that asks respondents about their workforce participation one year prior to completing the survey.
 Using this along with the question about current workforce participation, HWSM identifies respondents who participated in the workforce a year ago but do not currently participate, which are assumed to be retirees aged 50 or older.

 There are several limitations with the data worth noting.
 Some occupations are grouped together in the CPS data, such as EMTs and paramedics, all social workers, and all types of counselors and therapists.
-Additionally, other researchers who have used this data have documented bias due to measurement error in the survey.3 There are also occupations where the sample of respondents in that occupation is too small to be confident in the results from that occupation alone, even when combining four years of CPS data.
+Additionally, other researchers who have used this data have documented bias due to measurement error in the survey.3 There are also occupations where the sample of respondents in that occupation is too small to be confident in the results from that occupation alone, even when combining 12 years of CPS data.
 Our approach aims to minimize the effect of measurement error and small sample size, but we cannot completely eliminate their effects.
 We plan to continue to refine this methodology in the future.
 Career change estimates for registered nurses (RNs) and licensed practical nurses (LPNs) are modeled differently, with the approach described in the chapter on nursing.

 Hours worked and FTE supply